nhsd-exeter/dos-capacity-status-api/README.md

 Now run the following to start the application in the root directory of the
 project:

+make project-start
 make api-start

-The application is configured to run on https://localhost:8443/apidoc/
+The application is configured to run on http://localhost:8000/apidoc/

 Navigate here in a browser to see all available endpoints and routes.